onivim/oni/PLAN.md

-- Investigate repaint issue - seems like there is a performance regression here
-    - Looks like there is a layer overlap issue, where updating the status bar causes the whole UI to repaint
-    - Seems like an issue with layering - since some elements are absolute positioned, the z-indexing is a bit messed up
-    - Extract out to absolute positioned element

 - Investigate overlay issue (other `stack` element blocking click / mouse events)

-- Add click handlers for status bar items

-- Use same font for status line as for UI

 - Implement rendering for current mode
     - n / i / v / etc (choose colors)